Alvin and the Chipmunks in film: Alvin and the Chipmunks Meet the Wolfman (2000)

+Direct-to-video live-action films

 Little Alvin and the Mini-Munks (2003)

 La-Lu, a friend of David Seville, has put up a banner saying "Welcome Chipmunks" on the porch of her magic cottage.
 One of her friends, Gilda (a talking pessimistic cockatoo) believes that having children around is a bad idea.
 PC (a talking laid back frog with a surfer dude accent who believes he is one kiss away from being Prince Charming) says that his mom used to say "nothing warms up a home like children's laughter".
 Dave arrives with Alvin, Brittany, Simon, Jeanette, Theodore, and Eleanor.
 Dave needs the weekend to himself to write a new song, and La-Lu is happy to have five pre-schoolers and a baby stay with her and her friends.
 Sam and Lou, two gophers, report to the viewers at home about the feelings the characters are experiencing via going into their heads and viewing an abstract inner visual manifestation of what the characters are thinking and or feeling.
 Alvin doesn't like that Dave is gone, and La-Lu explains that she felt the same way when she was little and reassures him that Dave will return for him and the others soon.